 Raised so far:£

-Nearly 10 days after the ride finished with some champagne spraying and a nice sit down in Gloucestershire, I can finally look back on what5 months 1 week ago
+Nearly 10 days after the ride finished with some champagne spraying and a nice sit down in Gloucestershire, I can finally look back on what8 months 6 days ago

 Dan's aim was to come up with a route that was to do with twenty five, as a celebraton of the 25th anniversary of him being given the all clear for leukaemia.
 The initial suggestion of 25 countries of Europe, seemed rather over ambitious, so Dan's sister in law came up with the idea of 25 counties.
 The result is a roughly 560 mile route beginning and ending at Dan's parents' home in Gloucestershire.
 Dan and his fellow riders will be cycling roughly 80 miles per day for seven days.